everttr/fractal-flattenerizer/README.md

 A tool which visualizes the 3D projections of 4D fractals in a series of 2D cross sections.
 Supports the Mandelbrot set, Julia set, and Mandelbulb fractals.
 Highly configurable.

 Made as my final project in Mike Bailey's Winter 2025 CS 457 at OSU.
 This project is really just pure GLSL shader code which is meant to run in Mike Bailey's lightweight OpenGL visualizer program [glman](https://web.engr.oregonstate.edu/~mjb/glman/).
+A portable .zip package that includes all dependencies is available on the GitHub repo's release.

 All code in this repository by Reed Evertt.
 No rights reserved.
 Have fun with this one, you can get some really cool results!